stefanluncanu24/Titanic-Machine-Learning-from-Disaster-Kaggle-Competition/README.md

 ## File Explanations
 - model.ipynb - code used for the project
-- submission.csv - file used for the final submission
 - test.csv - unlabeled data used for the final submission
 - train.csv - labeled data used for training